schectma/su26-ai301-contribution/README.md

 ### Analysis

 Several colors available in `team-colors.cfg` are simply not made available for use by the default color rotation logic.
+Default color assignment is handled by a specific function in `team.cpp` but it just can't handle more than the original nine colors.
+Minimap reds are all literally the same rgb hex value.

 ### Proposed Solution

 Enable those colors for use in the standard rotation of those assignable.
+Overload that default color assignment function to just use the last available color.
+Pick a few close but visually distinguishable reds.

 ### Implementation Plan

 Using UMPIRE framework (adapted):

 **Understand:** Only sides 1-9 get distinct colors.
 Any sides beyond that share an identical color.
 The contributor who proposed this as an issue wants to expand that range of unique colors to 15.
+They also want one of those new colors to be the fallback color and want reds on the minimap to be easier to tell apart.

-**Match:** Color definitions in `team-colors.cfg` use gate flags for activation.
+**Match:** Color definitions in `team-colors.cfg` use gate flags for activation. `get_side_color_id()` in `team.cpp` uses a hardcoded string.
+Red rgb hex values have a single purpose and can safely be altered.

 **Plan:**
 1. Add `default=yes` to the definition of each color specified in the original issue.
+Add "lightred" to `get_side_color_id()` along with logic that checks for it.
+Experiment with and propose a few new minimap reds.

 **Implement:** [fix-issue-4123](https://github.com/schectma/wesnoth/tree/fix-issue-4123)